abhinavnautiyalDS/Book-recommender-system/README.md

 Feel free to fork, improve, and submit pull requests.
 Contributions are welcome! 😊

 ## License
-This project is open-source and available under the **MIT License**.
+This project is open-source and available under the **Apache License 2.0 **.